marchof/java-almanac/site/content/_index.md

 title: Home
 ---

-# The Home of the Java Almanac
+# The Java Version Almanac

-Collection of information about the history of Java primarily from a technical point of view.
+Collection of information about the history and future of Java.

 {{< jdkoverview >}}